pmocal/kapsmo-website/README.md

 # kapsmo-website

-Screenshot below.
-Will be deployed at http://www.kalpanamohan.com/ and replace the site currently there.
+Screenshot below. http://www.kalpanamohan.com/ redirects to this site.

 Site is accessible and responsive.